 If there are areas in your project requiring a specialty effect on the walls, consider a solution that does not involve paint.
 For example, hanging a sheet of stainless steel on a wall will provide a magnetic surface that can be painted over in any color.
 And if you want residents to write on a wall, we recommend installing an actual slate chalkboard.

 Antimicrobials are a kind of pesticide, and therefore by definition are toxic.
 The federal regulation governing the use of antimicrobial products such as paint are complicated and confusing for those who are looking to buy healthy products.
-A good rule of thumb is to avoid products marketed as antimicrobial whenever possible.
+A good rule of thumb is to avoid products that are marketed as antimicrobial and are making a health claim.

 For more information, see New Report on Antimicrobial Building Products: Avoid Whenever Possible.

 Unless otherwise noted, product content and health hazard information is based on research done by Healthy Building Network for Common Product profiles, reports, and blogs.
-Links to the appropriate resources are provided and these resources contain the original source information.
+Links to the appropriate resources are provided.

 Nonylphenol ethoxylates and their degradation products, nonylphenols, are on the EU Candidate List of Substances of Very High Concern due to endocrine disrupting properties. https://echa.europa.eu/candidate-list-table.
 Nonylphenol ethoxylates and octylphenol ethoxylates and their degradation products, nonylphenols and octylphenols, are on the ChemSec SIN List for endocrine disruption (https://sinlist.chemsec.org/) and on The Endocrine Disruption Exchange for potential endocrine disruption (https://endocrinedisruption.org/interactive-tools/tedx-list-of-potential-endocrine-disruptors/search-the-tedx-list).